kadiransari/Jenkins-shared-libraries/README.md

 # Jenkins-shared-libraries
-jenkins shared libraries used with code-pipeline
+jenkins shared libraries used with code-pipeline.